Resources for female entrepreneurs, freelancers, and more

 The 22 most influential women in podcasting.
 This is not necessarily promotion for those women (if they made it onto such a list, I doubt they need it), but it's more so that you can check out their podcasts to see if you like their stuff.

 The Rising Tide Society.
 "A movement dedicated to the people it serves, Rising Tide Society focuses on building community locally and transforming not only the creative industry, but also the world."
 This community is for both men and women, but I thought this would be a good time to throw it on.
 RTS places community over competition in the world of entrepreneurship because this journey can be an awfully lonely one...

 Startup Pregnant.
 An elegantly named blog, podcast, and upcoming book about "what it means to grow businesses and babies."

-Most of these podcasts/blogs/communities have links to other great resources for women (especially #2, #3, and #6), so make sure to check every one of them to find a heck lot more than just 8 bullet points!
+Most of these podcasts/blogs/communities have links to other great resources for women (especially #2, #3, and #6), so make sure to check every one of them to much more than just these few bullet points!